 Mexico City (or DF if you want to be accurate) is bloody amazing.
 The first time we visited this magical place we only stayed about 12 hours (due to some poor planning on my part).
 We got a taste of what this rad city had to offer and when we remembered we had an airplane voucher that was quickly expiring, we decided to book a long weekend to get out of the country and eat our faces off.
 So we did that.
 And now I can barely type this entry because my fingers are like gigantic sausages.

 DF is extremely large.
 You may look at a map and assume something is walkable, but it’s definitely not.
-We traveled to at least 1-2 boroughs per day and there are wonderful things to eat, do and see in each, so I have noted each thing according to which borough it’s located in.
+We traveled to at least 1-2 boroughs per day and there are wonderful things to eat, do and see in each.

 Downtown Mexico: Located in Centro Historico, if you want to be in the hustle and bustle of the main downtown area, you MUST STAY HERE.
 We found it doing some research and then received some real-life feedback from our neighbors who stayed here.
 Anywhere that gives you a shot of Herradura reposado tequila at the check-in desk when you arrive is A-OK in my book.
 Downtown Mexico is almost a city in itself- courtyards, restaurants and candles everywhere, this place has anything you would need.
 The rooms are fantastic, the vibe is killer and the location is epic.
 Also, Israel is the best- he took us to our room and walked us to our favorite place in the hotel to get a drink.